pivoodon/r_stats_blog/README.md

 # r_stats_blog
-Each file should be a page with stats in R for a future blog
+Each file should be a page with stats in R or Python for a future blog